 Do these methods actually work?
-Hong Kong experts don’t seem to think so.
+Not according to the experts.
 If they worked, there would be no need to repeat them week in, week out, they point out.

-Time-outs are out; time-ins are in, they say.
+Well, according to these Hong Kong experts, time-outs are out; time-ins are in.
 Yelling, spanking and confiscating prized possessions are out; compassion, connection and natural consequences are our only hope of raising cooperative, confident kids.

 What does this mean?
 What are we supposed to do when our offspring insist on breaking every rule in the book?
-The experts share the do’s and don’ts of disciplining children.
+Here, the experts share the do’s and don’ts of disciplining children.